THE THREE WORKS OF GRACE

 The churches of America are in apostasy because of an overemphasis on the forgiveness aspect of grace.
 The footnotes of every edition of the Scriptures we have read perpetuate this error.
 Are the major publishers unaware there are other viewpoints?

-What president of a denomination or seminary is courageous enough to stand up to the modern Goliath of super-grace and challenge him with the Word of God, deploring the excessive emphasis on “faith alone” arising from the reactionary nature of the Protestant Reformation?
+What president of a denomination or seminary is courageous enough to stand up to the modern Goliath of hyper-grace and challenge him with the Word of God, deploring the excessive emphasis on “faith alone” arising from the reactionary nature of the Protestant Reformation?

-What publisher of an edition of the Scriptures, in the footnotes pertaining to the sixth chapter of the Book of Hebrews, will dare to explain that the passage is addressed to backsliding Christians, stating that if they have been filled with the Word and Spirit of God and then fall away they are in danger of being cut out of the Vine?
+What publisher of an edition of the Scriptures, in the footnotes pertaining to the sixth chapter of the book of Hebrews, will dare to explain that the passage is addressed to backsliding Christians, stating that if they have been filled with the Word and Spirit of God and then fall away they are in danger of being cut out of the Vine?

 We have the authority through the blood of the Lord Jesus to become the House of God.
 We have the wisdom and power of the Holy Spirit.
 Let us press forward into the fullness of the rest of God and thus join the ranks of the heroes of faith.
 They are waiting for us to reach forward toward the mark in order that they along with us may be made perfect in the Kingdom of God.

+Now the just shall live by faith; but if anyone draws back, My soul has no pleasure in him.
 But we are not of those who draw back to perdition [destruction], but of those who believe to the saving of the soul.
 (Hebrews 10:38,39)

 (“The Three Works of Grace”, 3109-1)